OCA/l10n-switzerland/l10n_ch_payment_slip/README.rst

 This module also adds transaction_ref field on entries in order to manage reconciliation in multi payment context (unique reference needed on account.move.line).
-Many ISR can now be printed from on invoice for each payment terms.
+Many ISR can now be printed from one invoice for each payment terms.